List of services with detailed descriptions

 Adverse Action Sample Letter:

-Consent forms for alternate permissible purposes (students, volunteers, etc.) are available upon request.
+Sample disclosure and authorization forms for alternate permissible purposes (students, volunteers, etc.) are available upon request.

 We recommend that you pass this information along to any users who will be processing background screens.